fwolling/PPGraw/README.md

 https://ubicomp.eti.uni-siegen.de/home/datasets/data20/index.html.en

 ### Citation
-[The Quest for Raw Signals: A Quality Review of Publicly Available Photoplethysmography Datasets](https://ubicomp.eti.uni-siegen.de/home/datasets/data20/index.html.en), [Florian Wolling](https://ubicomp.eti.uni-siegen.de/home/team/fwolling.html.en) and [Kristof Van Laerhoven](https://ubicomp.eti.uni-siegen.de/home/team/kristof.html.en).
-In DATA'20: Proceedings of the 3rd Workshop on Data Acquisition To Analysis, DATA 2020, Virtual Event, Japan, November 2020, ACM, 2020.
+"[The Quest for Raw Signals: A Quality Review of Publicly Available Photoplethysmography Datasets](https://ubicomp.eti.uni-siegen.de/home/datasets/data20/index.html.en)", [Florian Wolling](https://ubicomp.eti.uni-siegen.de/home/team/fwolling.html.en) and [Kristof Van Laerhoven](https://ubicomp.eti.uni-siegen.de/home/team/kristof.html.en).
+In *DATA'20: Proceedings of the 3rd Workshop on Data Acquisition To Analysis, DATA 2020, Virtual Event, Japan, November 2020*, ACM, 2020.

 ### Disclaimer
 You may use this data for scientific, non-commercial purposes, provided that you give credit to the owners when publishing any work based on this data.
 We would also be very interested to hear back from you if you use our data in any way and are happy to answer any questions or address any remarks related to it.